-ATTENTION: Have a clearly understood plan to handle a runaway fire or chimney fire When coal is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
+ATTENTION: Have a clearly understood plan to handle a runaway fire or chimney fire.
+When coal is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
 The creosote vapors condense in the relatively cool chimney flue of a slow-burning fire.
 As a result, creosote residue accumulates on the flue lining.
 When ignited, this creosote makes an extremely hot fire.
 The chimney and chimney connector should be inspected at least twice monthly during the heating season to determine if a creosote buildup has occurred.
 If creosote has accumulated it should be removed to reduce the risk of a chimney fire.

-Disposal of Ashes - Ashes should be placed in a metal container with a tight fitting lid.
+Disposal of Ashes - Ashes should be placed in a metal container with a tight-fitting lid.
+Other waste shall not be placed in this container.
 The closed container should be placed on a non-combustible floor or on the ground well away from all combustible materials before final disposal.
 If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have thoroughly cooled.

 CAUTION: Make certain that all electrical power to the furnace and components is shut off.
-It can be washed using water and a mild non abrasive cleaner suitable for painted surfaces.
+It can be washed using water and a mild non-abrasive cleaner suitable for painted surfaces.